Theories that Francis is not the Pope destroy the credibility of the Church’s Divine Constitution.

 The correct answer (as had been argued off and on by many other theologians throughout the Church’s history) was that the Church’s Divine Constitution required, to remain intact, only that Christ’s prayer for Peter be understood to mean that Christ would not permit any pope to confirm his brethren incorrectly in matters of faith or morals.
 You will remember the Scripture passage in question: “Simon, Simon, behold, Satan demanded to have you, that he might sift you like wheat, but I have prayed for you that your faith may not fail; and when you have turned again, strengthen your brethren” (Lk 32:21-22).

 In other words, by the promise of Christ to be with the Church until the end, and by the special protection of the Holy Spirit, it is sufficient that the pope be infallible when he teaches on a matter of faith or morals to the whole Church by virtue of his supreme Petrine authority.
 Again, this was commonly believed, and many theologians argued for it, throughout the Church’s history.
-But it was not known with absolute certainty until Vatican I defined papal infallibility in 1870.
+But it was not formally and definitively articulated until Vatican I defined papal infallibility in 1870.
 Since then, nobody has felt the need to float the “heretic” thesis, allowing it to die a merciful death.

 Problem 1: No judgment possible